 But apart from this, TalentDesk.io also functions as a project management tool, a timesheeting system and a payment processing software.
 It lets managers break down a project into smaller tasks, assign each item on the to-do list to different people, and keep track of upcoming deadlines.
-It enables them to share files, brief freelancers and open up a collaborative platform where everyone involved in the project can access and share relevant documents as well as discuss briefs and collaborate on ideas.
+It enables end-to-end project management where everyone involved in the project can access and share relevant documents as well as discuss briefs and collaborate on ideas.
 The automated invoice processing and payment features save managers further time and effort, allowing them to reinvest that valuable time in managing their team.
 In short, TalentDesk.io brings multiple capabilities and systems under one single platform, which saves you from having to invest in a variety of team management tools.

 When running a remote team, communication is key.
 When everyone is sitting together, they can talk to one another, clarify doubts and pick each other’s brains whenever required.
 But over the next few weeks, these interactions will need to happen digitally.
 Your team will need a robust all-in-one messaging system and communication tool like Slack.
 Accessible from anywhere, Slack offers the ability to set up a channel (chat room) for any part of your business and conduct chats privately or with the whole team.
 Slack has file sharing capabilities built in too.
 It also has the ability to connect with other leading apps such as Trello, Salesforce and Google Drive to help you and your remote team to stay connected and productive.